Chenpinji/LLMThief/README.md

 leaking attacks to formulate attack seeds, as shown in this folder.

 - **`mutator/`**: Contains mutation scripts (Character Stuffing, Synonym Replacing, Scenario Simulating, Language Switching, Suffix Guiding) to manipulate initial seeds for generating diverse attack prompts.

+- **`mutation_explorer/`**: Implementation of Genetic Algorithm to infer the best mutation combinations to bypass unknow, multi-layered store defenses.

 - **`interactor/`**: interactor deals with the interface of different on-the-shelf LLM app stores (We implement six LLM app stores and it is easy to extend) to input adversarial mutated prompts and get generated answers.